 Mental Health Parity and the Wit v.
 UBH Class Action Lawsuit

 On February 28, 2019, Judge Joseph Spero of the United States District Court for the Northern District of California issued the findings of fact and conclusions of law in Wit v United Behavioral Health (UBH), a class action brought against the country’s largest behavioral health insurer.
 On November 3, 2020, Judge Spero issue a ruling related to the remedy phase of this case.
 Based on his knowledge and experience, Austen Riggs Center Medical Director/CEO Eric M. Plakun, MD, served as plaintiffs’ expert on adult mental disorders for this case.
-Dr. Plakun is an authority on access to care, implementation of mental health parity, and other advocacy issues.
+Plakun is an authority on access to care, implementation of mental health parity, and other advocacy issues.

 Articles about Judge Joseph Spero’s November 3, 2020 Ruling